 Part 7 and 8: Requestor’s and Family Member’s Statement, Contact Information, Certification, and Signature

 Each individual applying for a fee waiver has to complete, sign and date the form.
 Moreover, you must certify the documents you have submitted are exact photocopies and unadulterated.
 If an interpreter filled out the form then in this section they will need to be named in Part 9 and certify that they used the information provided to them.
+Did you know that when you use VisNation, all of your questions can be answered by our attorneys?
+Get started today!

 Part 9: Interpreter’s Contact Information, Certification and Signature